ptitSeb/gl4es/README.md

  * 1 : Try to merge, even if there is a glColor / glNormal in between (default)
  * 2 : Try hard to merge, even if there is a glColor / glNormal or Matrix operations in between

+##### LIBGL_AVOID16BITS
+Try to avoid 16bits textures
+ * 0 : Default, use 16bits texture if it can avoid a convertion or for DXTc textures
+ * 1 : Use 32bits texture unless specifically requested (using internalformat)

 ----

 Version history
 ----
+##### Current version
+ * Some fixes in GL_TEXTURE_RECTANGLE_ARB handling
+ * Tracking of glFog
+ * Exposed glBlendEquation if supported
+ * New LIBGL_AVOID16BITS parameter to prefer 32bits texture (usefull on ODroid)
+ * Some optimisations in texture conversion

 ##### 0.9.5
  * Added some optimisations for sequencial glBegin/glEnd blocks, with a switch to control them